Julianne Malveaux: Education and career

 Raised Catholic, Malveaux entered Boston College after the 11th grade, and earned a BA and MA degrees in economics there in three years.
-During her stay, she was initiated in the Iota chapter of Delta Sigma Theta sorority.
-She earned a PhD in economics from MIT, and holds honorary degrees from Benedict College, Sojourner-Douglass College and the University of the District of Columbia.
+She earned her PhD in economics from MIT in 1980.
+She also holds honorary degrees from Benedict College, Sojourner-Douglass College and the University of the District of Columbia.

 As a writer and syndicated columnist, her work has appeared regularly in USA Today, Black Issues in Higher Education, Ms. magazine, Essence magazine, and The Progressive.
-Her weekly columns appear in numerous newspapers including the Los Angeles Times, the Charlotte Observer, the New Orleans Tribune, the Detroit Free Press, the San Francisco Examiner and the San Francisco Sun Reporter.
+Her weekly columns appear in numerous newspapers including the Los Angeles Times, the Charlotte Observer, the New Orleans Tribune, the Detroit Free Press, and the San Francisco Examiner.

 Malveaux appeared regularly on CNN, BET, as well as on Howard University's television show, Evening Exchange.
 She has appeared on PBS's To The Contrary, KQED's Forum, ABC’s Politically Incorrect, Fox News Channel's The O'Reilly Factor, TV One's News One Now, with Roland Martin and stations such as C-SPAN, MSNBC and CNBC.

+On an October 22, 1994 flight from Detroit to Washington, Julianne Malveaux, swore at a child who accidentally bumped her while she was asleep in her seat, then at a flight attendant who accidentally sprayed her with a can of soda when it opened.
+When another flight attendant asked her to put away her laptop before the plane landed, she grabbed the woman's arm.
+As a result of this she was arrested on landing and charged with assault; she was sentenced to probation.

 She hosted talk radio programs in Washington, San Francisco, and New York, as well as a nationally broadcast, daily talk show that aired on the Pacifica Radio network from 1995 to 1996.
-She appeared on Black in America: Reclaiming the Dream hosted by Soledad O'Brien as a panelist on CNN in 2008.
+She appeared on Black in America: Reclaiming the Dream, hosted by Soledad O'Brien as a panelist on CNN in 2008.